-Annexation is the process of changing municipal boundaries to bring in adjacent unincorporated areas into an existing city, typically to provide urban services not presently available.
-Either a city or property owner may initiate such action.
+Annexation is the process of changing municipal boundaries to bring adjacent unincorporated areas into an existing city, typically to provide urban services not presently available.
+Properties must be within the municipal boundary of the City of Portland to receive City services, such as connection to City sewer and water systems.
+Either the City or a property owner(s) may initiate such action.

 How long does the annexation process take?

 The City Council usually considers expedited applications within 45-60 days from the submittal of a complete application.
 Annexations pursued through the double majority method but not meeting the requirements for an expedited application will take longer.

 Relevant Statutes, Rules, Codes, Procedures, and Policies

 Regardless of whether an annexation proposal originates from a property owner or the City, review procedures and approval criteria are described in the following statutes, rules and administrative procedures:

 State Statute including but not limited to:

 - Chapter 195 – Local Government Planning Coordination;

 - Chapter 222 – City Boundary Changes Mergers, Consolidations, Withdrawals

 - ORS 308.225 Boundary changes, procedures (by the Oregon Department of Revenue),